yoyuse/go-ttt/README.md

 # go-ttt

-`go-ttt` is a Tiny TT-Code Translation program for CLI, written in Go.
+`go-ttt` is a Tiny TT-Code Translation program for command-line interface, written in Go.

 ## Usage